Alexpena76/holbertonschool-shell/README.md

-# These are the different directories for the different sections or projects
+#These are the directories for the different sections of our second week at Holberton